justanhduc/neuralnet-pytorch/README.md

 # Disclaimer

-Most but not all the written modules are properly checked.
+This package is a product from my little free time during my PhD, so most but not all the written modules are properly checked.
 No replacements or refunds for buggy performance.
 All PRs are welcome.

 # Acknowledgements